raspberrypilearning/jazzy-jumpers/en/step_3.md

 + If you like, you can use the fill tool to change the colours of the costumes.
 Change the name of the costume too so that it matches the new colour.

 + Make sure you leave the **none** costume at the end, and make sure it is plain white.

++ You can change the colours or pictures on all four parts of the jumper if you want to.